Google invests in two local Black-owned tech companies

-The Google for Startups Black Founders Fund have provided two tech entrepreneurs with a financial boost.
+The Google for Startups Black Founders Fund has provided two local tech entrepreneurs with a financial boost.

 Tiffanie Stanard, founder and CEO Stimulus, Inc. and Rudy J. Ellis, founder and CEO of Switchboard Live each received a $50,000 grant from the fund.